-A switch stack is a set of up to 8 switches connected through their stacking ports.
-The switch that controls the operation of the stack is the stack master.
-The stack master and the other switches in the stack are stack members.
-Stack members use stacking technology to behave and work together as a unified system.
-Layer 2 and Layer 3 protocols present the entire switch stack as a single entity to the network.
-The following figure shows an example of switches that are interconnected to form a stack.
+A chassis switch is a set of up to three blade boards.
+The blades connect to each other through the chassis backplane.
+The blade that controls the operation of the chassis is the supervisor.
+The other blade boards in the chassis are chassis members.
+Layer 2 and Layer 3 protocols present the entire chassis as a single entity to the network.